assembl/assembl/assembl/widget/video/README.txt

 1) Create an instance of the creativity widget, and give it a configuration (the linked idea, etc)

 You have to POST to http://localhost:6543/data/Discussion/1/widgets using the following variables:
-- variable name: "type", variable value: "CreativityWidget"
+- variable name: "type", variable value: "InspirationWidget"
 - variable name: "settings", variable example value:
 {
     "idea": "local:Idea/3"